Learn About OPPS Changes in July Update

 learn-about-opps-changes-in-july-update

-But be aware that some of the changes for coding and billing outpatient claims are retroactive to April or January.
+Please be mindful that several coding and billing alterations pertaining to outpatient claims have been backdated to either April or January.

-Many of the changes to Medicare’s Outpatient Prospective Payment System (OPPS) in the July update mirror those in the Medicare Physician Fee Schedule Database (MPFSDB) update for the same quarter — such as the new COVID-19 CPT® vaccine and administration codes; new CPT® proprietary laboratory analyses (PLA) codes, and new CPT® Category III codes for drugs and biologicals.
-But differences between the two payment methodologies require separate coding and billing instructions for outpatient claims.
+Numerous modifications to Medicare’s Outpatient Prospective Payment System (OPPS) in the July update closely mirror those in the Medicare Physician Fee Schedule Database (MPFSDB) update for the same quarter.
+These include the introduction of fresh COVID-19 CPT® vaccine and administration codes, novel CPT® proprietary laboratory analyses (PLA) codes, and innovative CPT® Category III codes for drugs and biologicals.
+However, differences in payment methodologies necessitate distinct coding and billing instructions for outpatient claims.

 COVID-19 Vaccine and Test Coding

-CPT® codes 91309, for the Moderna booster, and 0094A, for the administration, received emergency use authorization from the Food and Drug Administration on March 29 — too late to make it into the April update to the OPPS.
-Both codes will appear in the July 2022 Integrated Outpatient Code Editor (I/OCE), with an effective date of March 29.
-Code 91309 is assigned status indicator L Not paid under OPPS.
-Paid at reasonable cost; not subject to deductible or coinsurance and code 0094A is assigned status indicator ‘S’ Procedure or service, not discounted when multiple, separate APC assignment and Ambulatory Payment classification (APC) 9398 COVID-19 vaccine admin dose 2 of 2, single dose product or additional dose.
+CPT® codes 91309 (Moderna booster) and 0094A (administration) received emergency use authorization from the FDA on March 29, arriving too late for the April OPPS update.
+Both codes will appear in the July 2022 Integrated Outpatient Code Editor (I/OCE) with a retroactive effective date of March 29.
+Code 91309 is designated as status indicator L, denoting it’s not paid under OPPS but rather at a reasonable cost, exempt from deductible or coinsurance.
+Code 0094A bears status indicator ‘S’, indicating it’s a procedure or service that isn’t discounted when assigned to multiple, separate APCs.
+It falls under Ambulatory Payment Classification (APC) 9398 for COVID-19 vaccine administration dose 2 of 2, single dose product, or additional dose.

-Over-the-counter (OTC) COVID-19 tests have also been available for a few months and HCPCS Level II code K1034 is payable for all eligible providers who provide these tests to patients under the Medicare Payment for OTC COVID-19 Tests Demonstration as of April 4 and through the end of the public health emergency (PHE).
-This code is assigned OPPS status indicator ‘A’ Not paid under OPPS.
-Paid by MACs under a fee schedule or payment system other than OPPS and is on the C-APC exclusion list.
+Over-the-counter (OTC) COVID-19 tests, present for a few months, are payable through HCPCS Level II code K1034.
+Eligible providers can bill for these tests under the Medicare Payment for OTC COVID-19 Tests Demonstration from April 4 throughout the public health emergency (PHE).
+This code carries OPPS status indicator ‘A’, signifying it’s not paid under OPPS but rather through MACs under an alternative fee schedule or payment system.
+The code is on the C-APC exclusion list.

-The MAC for Jurisdiction H includes additional billing information for professional, institutional, and Medicare Advantage claims on its website.
+Additional billing information for professional, institutional, and Medicare Advantage claims for Jurisdiction H can be found on its website.

 Advanced Diagnostic Lab Tests

-Note that advanced diagnostic lab test (ADLT) code 0108U, assigned status indicator ‘A,’ is now retroactively effective March 24, rather than July 1.
+It’s important to note that advanced diagnostic lab test (ADLT) code 0108U, labeled with status indicator ‘A,’ has retroactively come into effect on March 24 rather than July 1.

 New Codes for Drugs and Biologicals

-Don’t miss the new CPT® Category III codes 0714T-0737T and 16 new HCPCS Level II codes for reporting drugs and biologicals, nine of which have pass-through status, available July 1.
+Don’t overlook the introduction of new CPT® Category III codes 0714T-0737T and 16 new HCPCS Level II codes for reporting drugs and biologicals, with nine having pass-through status as of July 1.

-Also note the status indicator for difelikefalin injection code J0879 will change in July from ‘E2’ to ‘K,’ retroactive to April 1.
+Moreover, difelikefalin injection code J0879’s status indicator will change in July from ‘E2’ to ‘K,’ retroactive to April 1.

-Updated payment rates effective July 1 for drugs and biologicals will be incorporated in the July 2022 Fiscal Intermediary Standard System (FISS) release, and can be found in the July 2022 update of the OPPS Addendum A and Addendum B on the CMS website.
-As well, some drugs and biologicals paid based on ASP methodology will have payment rates corrected retroactively.
-These correct payment rates will be available July 1.
-Claims affected by adjustments to a previous quarter’s payment files may be resubmitted, the Centers for Medicare & Medicaid Centers (CMS) states in Transmittal 11435, Change Request 12761.
+Updated payment rates, effective July 1, for drugs and biologicals will be included in the July 2022 Fiscal Intermediary Standard System (FISS) release.
+Detailed information can be found in the July 2022 update of the OPPS Addendum A and Addendum B on the CMS website.
+Furthermore, certain drugs and biologicals paid based on ASP methodology will have retroactively corrected payment rates available from July 1.
+Claims impacted by adjustments to previous quarter’s payment files may be resubmitted, as stated in Transmittal 11435, Change Request 12761 from the Centers for Medicare & Medicaid Centers (CMS).

 New Technology APCs

-There are also new technology codes in the July update, starting with 0721T, which describes quantitative computed tomography tissue characterization using the Optellum LCP for qualifying the risk of lung cancer.
-This code is assigned status indicator ‘S’ Procedure or service, not discounted when multiple, separate APC assignment and APC 1508 New Technology – Level 8 ($600-$700).
+The July update also introduces new technology codes, commencing with 0721T, describing quantitative computed tomography tissue characterization using the Optellum LCP for lung cancer risk assessment.
+This code is marked with status indicator ‘S’ and assigned to APC 1508, New Technology – Level 8 ($600-$700).

-New code 0723T describes quantitative magnetic resonance cholangiopancreatography (QMRCP).
-This service produces an assessment of the biliary tree and gallbladder.
-Status indicator ‘S,’ APC 1511 New technology – Level 11 ($900-$1,000).
+Additionally, code 0723T portrays quantitative magnetic resonance cholangiopancreatography (QMRCP), producing an evaluation of the biliary tree and gallbladder.
+With status indicator ‘S’, it’s placed in APC 1511, New Technology – Level 11 ($900-$1,000).